-For English, we utilize datasets from PIXIU~\cite{xie2023pixiu}, a comprehensive source for English financial data tailored for FinLLMs.
-The dataset includes five task in financial NLP: classification (EN-CLS), prediction (EN-PRE), extraction (EN-EXT), reasoning (EN-REA) and data-out-of-field (dof) task not used for training LLMs (EN-DOF).
+\textbf{(B) English Financial Datasets.} For English, we integrate datasets from PIXIU~\cite{xie2023pixiu} tailored for English-centric FinLLMs.
+It includes five tasks in financial NLP: classification (EN-CLS), prediction (EN-PRE), extraction (EN-EXT), reasoning (EN-REA).

-For \textbf{EN-CLS}, our dataset consists of the following three tasks: sentiment analysis (FinSA) , headline classification (FinHC) and credit classification (FinCC).
+For \textbf{EN-CLS}, it consists of three tasks: sentiment analysis (FinSA), headline classification (FinHC) and credit classification (FinCC).
 1) \textbf{\textit{Sentiment Analysis}}.
-We used the Financial Phrase Bank (FPB)~\citep{malo2014good} and FiQA-SA~\citep{maia2018} dataset.
-FPB comprises a human-annotated phrase bank for financial and economic texts, while FiQA-SA primarily originates from social data, including microblogs, news.
+It uses the Financial Phrase Bank (FPB)~\cite{malo2014good} and FiQA-SA~\cite{maia2018} datasets.
+FPB comprises a human-annotated phrase bank for financial and economic texts, while FiQA-SA mainly comes from social data.
 2) \textbf{\textit{Headline Classification}}.
-We utilize the Headlines dataset~\citep{sinha2021impact}, containing news headlines from 2000 to 2019 related to "gold" and annotated with categories like price movements (up, down, stable), historical and future prices, general trends, and asset comparisons.
+It utilizes the Headlines~\cite{sinha2021impact} dataset, comprising gold-related news headlines from 2000 to 2019 annotated with nine categories like "price up”, "price down", "price stable”, "future price", and "asset comparisons".
 3) \textbf{\textit{Credit Classification}}.
-It involves assessing a customer's credit status based on a set of attributes and assigning a credit label of "good" or "bad" to the customer.
-We employed the two datasets, German~\citep{german144} and Australian~\citep{australian143}.
+It aims to assess a customer’s credit status using a set of attributes and assigning a credit label of "good" or "bad".
+This task employs the German~\cite{german144} and Australian~\cite{australian143} datasets.

-For \textbf{EN-PRE}, we approach \textbf{\textit{Stock Prediction}} as a binary classification task ~\citep{soun2022accurate}, utilizing social media, financial news, and historical stock price data from the past five days to forecast the next-day close price change rate.
-Classification criteria are: 1) Close price change rate > 0.50\% is labeled "Rise"; 2) Close price change rate < -0.50\% is labeled "Fall"; 3) Other cases are labeled as "Hold."
-We utilize three common English datasets: ACL18~\citep{xu2018stock}, CIKM18~\citep{wu2018hybrid}, and BigData22~\citep{soun2022accurate}.
+For \textbf{EN-PRE}, it treats \textbf{\textit{Stock Prediction}} (FinSP) as a ternary classification task ~\cite{soun2022accurate}, utilizing social media, financial news, and historical stock price data to forecast the close price change rate.
+The classification criteria are as follows: 1) Close price change rate > 0.50\% is labeled "Rise"; 2) Close price change rate < -0.50\% is labeled "Fall"; 3) Other cases are labeled as "Hold".
+Three common datasets used are ACL18~\cite{xu2018stock}, CIKM18~\cite{wu2018hybrid}, and BigData22~\cite{soun2022accurate}.

-For \textbf{EN-EXT}, we include the \textbf{\textit{Named Entity Recognition}} task.
-We use the CoNLL-2003 dataset ~\citep{alvarado2015domain} named as NER including sentences from public financial agreements via U.S. SEC filings.
-It includes four annotated entity types: Location ("LOC"), Organisation ("ORG"), Person ("PER"), and Miscellaneous ("MISC").
+For \textbf{EN-EXT}, it centers on the \textbf{\textit{NER}} (FinER) task.
+We use the CoNLL-2003~\cite{alvarado2015domain} dataset, named NER, for annotating financial agreements from U.S. SEC filings into location ("LOC"), organization ("ORG"), person ("PER"), and miscellaneous ("MISC") entities.